Skip to main content

 • Write special projects like resumes, cover letters, proposals, graduate school applications

-Here are a few things to consider to make your visit to the Writing Center productive:
+Here are a few things to consider to make the most of your visit to the Writing Center:

 • Bring your writing assignment with you.
-It would be helpful for us to see a description of the assignment, the criteria or rubric, or the prompt, etc.
+A description of the assignment, criteria or rubric, or a prompt can help us help you respond to the expectations of the assignment!

 • Bring your draft with you.
-We have computers for you to use, but you can bring your own device or a printed copy.
-We do not have printers, so make use of the many printing labs on campus.
+We have computers for you to use, but you can bring your own device or a printed copy to work on as we consult with you!
+We do not have student printers, but there are many printing labs on campus, including one outside LART 211!